Maximize your performance during the Applied Exams!

 - Demonstrate understanding of the concerns and perspective of other health care professionals through active listening

-→ The successful candidate will demonstrate behaviors consistent with application of the commonly-accepted elements of quality improvement processes; including those directed toward patient safety; these elements include the following:
+→ The successful candidate will demonstrate behaviors consistent with application of the commonly-accepted quality improvement methodologies and frameworks, including those directed toward patient safety; these elements include the following:

-- Educate and trains clinicians regarding change in practice as appropriate
+- Educate and train clinicians regarding change in practice

 - Implement change in practice